A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 The first step is to relax the structure with ReaxFF, which which will be achieved using molecular dynamics.
 To ensure the system equilibrates properly, we will monitor certain parameters over time, such as the system volume.
 To set up this tutorial, select \guicmd{Start Tutorial 5} from the \guicmd{Tutorials} menu of \lammpsgui{} and follow the instructions.
 The editor should display the following content corresponding to \flecmd{relax.lmp}:

 So far, the input is very similar to what was seen in the previous tutorials.
-Some basic parameters are defined (\lmpcmd{units} and \lmpcmd{atom\_style}), and a \lmpcmd{.data} file is imported by the \lmpcmd{read\_data} command.
+Some basic parameters are defined (\lmpcmd{units} and \lmpcmd{atom\_style}), and a \flecmd{.data} file is imported by the \lmpcmd{read\_data} command.

-The initial topology given by \href{\filepath tutorial5/silica.data}{\dwlcmd{silica.data}} is a small amorphous silica structure.
-This structure was created using a force field called Vashishta~\cite{vashishta1990interaction}.
+The initial topology given by \href{\filepath tutorial5/silica.data}{\dwlcmd{silica.data}} corresponds to a small amorphous silica structure.
+This structure was generated in a prior simulation using the Vashishta force field~\cite{vashishta1990interaction}.
 If you open the \flecmd{silica.data} file, you will find in the \lmpcmd{Atoms} section that all silicon atoms have a charge of $q = 1.1\,\text{e}$, and all oxygen atoms have a charge of $q = -0.55\,\text{e}$.

 \begin{note} Assigning the same charge to all atoms of the same type is common with many force fields, including the force fields used in the previous tutorials.
-This changes once ReaxFF is used: the charge of each atom will adjust to its local environment. \end{note}
+This changes once ReaxFF is used: the charge of each atom will adjust to its local environment through charge equilibration. \end{note}

 Next, copy the following three crucial lines into the \flecmd{relax.lmp} file: